Showing posts with label Well of Misery (துன்பக்கேணி) by Puthumai Pithan. Show all posts

 13

 Vellachi’s study was in full swing.
 Now, she could reproduce vowels and consonants without seeing the book.
-She could write also with some difficulties.
+She could also write with some difficulties.

 Rama Chandran started feeling that he was falling in love with her.
 He found an inexplicable pleasure in her talk.
-Sometimes, he found that her heart so pure, infused with the words of a seasoned old whore.
+Sometimes, he found that her heart was so pure, infused with the words of a seasoned old whore.

-If you do something without anyone’s knowledge, it is not a sin anymore- this was how she argued.
+If you do something without anyone’s knowledge, it is not a sin anymore—this was how she argued.

 Rama Chandran tried his best to change this view but could not succeed.
-However, after she came close contact with him, Velachi had learnt to keep herself clean.
+However, after she came into close contact with him, Velachi had learnt to keep herself clean.

 Maruthi did not like her daughter to be friendly with the teacher.
-Despite her repeated warnings, Vellachi did not heed to her words.
+Despite her repeated warnings, Vellachi did not heed her words.
 If she picked up any conversation about the teacher, Vellachi would become so furious and fight with her.

-Actually Maruthi wanted her daughter to get married to Chinnan who was working as a stable keeper at the English Man’s house.
+Actually, Maruthi wanted her daughter to get married to Chinnan, who was working as a stable keeper at the Englishman’s house.

 Kankani Suban too agreed to this proposal.
 The matter was still at the discussion stage.
-It was understood that the stable keeper Chinnan too wanted to marry her.
+It was understood that the stable keeper, Chinnan, too, wanted to marry her.

 Velachi came late for her studies that evening.